 Advantages of annual physical inventory

-- It ensures the accuracy of inventory of the organization and makes sure that goods are not being lost
+- It ensures the accuracy of the organization’s inventory and makes sure that goods are not being lost.

-- It gives useful information about the stock of the organization
+- It gives valuable information about the stock of the organization.

 Disadvantages of annual physical inventory

 Even though there are several benefits of using the Annual Physical Inventory, the biggest issue of this process is that it takes a lot of time for the personnel to count and check every item individually.

 It also unnecessarily adds up to the human resources costs lost in actual production and, simultaneously, is invested in checking the stock.

 No company can perform this activity often.
 They might do this once every quarter or a year.
 Once the stock is checked, it is adjusted per the existing records.